coryarcangel/coryarcangel.com/_shows/arcangel-surfware-flagship-grand-opening.md

 title: 'Arcangel Surfware Flagship: Grand Opening'
 url: arcangel-surfware-flagship-grand-opening
 year: '2017'
-venue: Arcangel Surfware Flagship, Stavanger
+venue: Arcangel Surfware Flagship
+state_country: Stavanger
 pitch: "... this one was out of the blue, but opened a flagship store for Arcangel Surfware on the out-skirts of Stavanger Norway (where I live).
 Oh yah, we also showed art, and started with Burt Barr’s CLASSIC, Watching The Paint Dry, Red.
 The flagship